MaTTPad/Android-apps/README.md

 # Android-apps

-This repository includes several Android applications created by me.
+This repository includes several Android apps created by me.